Brazil’s idwall raises $38M for identity validation platform – TechCrunch

 Its investors are, naturally, bullish.

-Hans Tung, GGV Capital’s managing partner, describes idwall as a “one-of-a-kind” startup.

-“idwall is leading the discussions and innovations in Brazil regarding digital onboarding and identity validation,” he said.
-“And their B2C digital identity app MeuID could be the first true super-app in Latin America.”

-GGV aims to invest in category leaders that are using technology to create positive impact for its users and for society, Tung added.
+Hans Tung, GGV Capital’s managing partner, said his firm aims to invest in category leaders that are using technology to create positive impact for its users and for society.

-“The idwall founders are tackling a huge yet underserved problem in Brazil, and have led the company through terrific growth,” he said.
+“The idwall founders are tackling a huge yet underserved problem in Brazil, and have led the company through terrific growth,” Tung told TechCrunch.
 “They have the ingredients to become the leading personal data platform in LatAm for the enterprise.”

 Marcos Toledo, managing partner at Canary, notes that idwall was one of his firm’s first investments.